khamna5400/Week-11---Python/README.md

 # Intuitive Deep Learning

-A beginner-friendly tutorial to introduce Deep Learning concepts in an intuitive way!

-Please find the intuitive guides at https://medium.com/intuitive-deep-learning
+The intuitive guides are at https://medium.com/intuitive-deep-learning

-This repository contains the datasets and notebooks for the Coding Companion to Intuitive Deep Learning!
+This repository contains the datasets and notebooks for the Intuitive Deep Learning!

 The Coding Companion medium posts are here: